-Japan has the beautiful four seasons.
+Japan has four beautiful seasons.

 We cook each of them in the most delicious season.